Better Market Street Project

 The project is a collaboration between five key city agencies along with community partners.
 For more details on proposed designs, please click the button below:

 Starting in January 2020, the SFMTA will deliver safety and transit reliablity measures to Market Street as a part of its Quick-Build program.
 These elements can be installed relatively quickly and will start improving the street in the near-term before the full project goes into construction over the coming years.

 - Making Market Street a car-free zone westbound from Steuart to Van Ness and eastbound from 10th to Main - Started January 29th, 2020

 - 100 new cross-street passenger and commercial loading zones to accommodate safe loading

-- Peak hour loading restrictions on Market Street to reduce conflicts between people on bicycles, transit and commercial vehicles
+- Peak hour loading restrictions on Market Street to reduce conflicts between people on bicycles, transit and commercial vehicles - Currently in effect

 - Extending existing transit-only lane east from Third to Main Street - the segment of Market with the most transit service - and making it Muni-only (taxis and non-Muni buses will no longer be allowed)

 - Installing painted safety zones at eight intersections to make crossing the street safer